ianobermiller/letkidstravel/posts/cappadocia/index.md

 ---
-city: "Cappadocia"
+city: 'Cappadocia'
-country: "Turkey"
+country: 'Turkey'
-date: "2014-09-26"
+date: '2014-09-26'
 tags:
-  - "flying"
+  - 'flying'
-  - "turkey"
+  - 'turkey'
 ---

-On the next leg of our journey in Turkey we headed east, leaving the European side of [Istanbul](http://youngmodernmama.com/2014/09/traveling-abroad-istanbul/ "Traveling Abroad: Istanbul") for Cappadocia a central region on the Asian side.
+On the next leg of our journey in Turkey we headed east, leaving the European side of [Istanbul](http://youngmodernmama.com/2014/09/traveling-abroad-istanbul/ 'Traveling Abroad: Istanbul') for Cappadocia a central region on the Asian side.
 This is the farthest east my husband and I have ever been.
 We flew there on Turkish Airlines, and if you ever have a chance to fly Turkish Airlines take it; we had the best experience of our lives!
 It is quality all around.
 On our one hour flight we received a meal that included a sandwich, salad, and chocolate mousse for dessert.
 Also, they had baby food for Isla and fabulous hospitality from the flight attendants.
 Compared to flying in America this quality was definitely a pleasant surprise.

 ![The town of Goreme](images/10313080_10100598776144804_6598000804829799730_n.jpg)